MICROBLADING/POWDER BROW AFTERCARE

 Contact a physician if any signs or symptoms develop such as the following: fever, redness at the site, swelling, tenderness of the procedure site, elevated body temperature, red streaks going from the procedure site towards the heart, and/or any green/yellow discharge that is foul in odor.

 What to Expect During and After Your Microblading or Powder Brow Session

 Entire healing process will take from 4-6 weeks depending on your body regeneration and age.
 Your new eyebrows will go through several phases during the healing cycle.

 The pigment will appear very natural looking immediately after the procedure.
 The color of the pigment will appear much darker the next day.

 Note that because of natural skin regeneration, after recovery period (peeling), brows might appear lighter than original.
 This might give you the impression that color is fading too quickly.
-Often even with proper care, clients may lose original hairstrokes which make brows look uneven.
+Often even with proper care, clients may lose original hairstrokes (or pigment in general) which make brows look uneven.
 It is absolutely normal.
 That’s is the reason why most customers need a touchup after 6 weeks.

 Once the healing of the skin starts taking place, it will look like dandruff flakes or dry skin.
 However, this is just superficial color and dry skin being naturally removed from your eyebrows.
 The final look of your eyebrows will be apparent approximately 30 days after your procedure.

 Never rub the treated area as it will disturb the skin from natural healing.